 Not shopping around

 The Commerce Commission’s big-picture finding is that consumers don’t hunt down the best plans for their needs.
-It could be they are unable to find the information they need to make those decisions.
+It could be they are unable to find the mobile price information they need to make those decisions.

 Two sets of information can help phone users make informed decisions about plans.
 The first are the plan details themselves.
 The second is transaction history.